chesles/timepouch/readme.md

 Note that date parsing isn't very smart, so if you are specifying a date make sure it's obvious.

+# Displaying / querying data

+By default, `timepouch -d` will print out all the entries in the currently selected sheet.
+You can search and filter by the date, sheet, or note by using the following options (mix and match as needed):

+- `--before [date]` Show entries before the specified date/time
+- `--after [date]` Show entries after the specified date/time
+- `--sheet [sheet name]` Show entries in another sheet
+- `--note [search]` Show entries with a note containing 'search'

 # TODO

 - Build a web interface to make syncing with a CouchDB useful